Contact Us

 Reduce

 The most effective of the three Rs, this means using fewer resources in the first place.
 Unfortunately, it’s also among the hardest to do since we live in a culture that’s all about getting the latest and greatest.
 But take heart: You’ll make progress simply by cutting back.
-A few easy things you can do (starting with asking yourself, “Do I really need this?”):
+A few easy, sustainable things you can do (starting with asking yourself, “Do I really need this?”):

 • If you do need an item, look for ones with minimal packaging.